 - Semi-mainstream news aggregators (eg. Hacker News)

 - Mainstream news aggregators (eg. Reddit)

-For a month, I challenged myself to strictly exhaust the top-level options before moving to the lower levels, and unsurprisingly I found that I spent significantly less time searching for information than I did consuming it.
+I've begun to challenge myself to exhaust the top-level options before moving to the lower levels, and unsurprisingly I've found that I spent significantly less time searching for information than I did consuming it.
 I hardly ever reach the lower levels, and I feel the quality of information I’m consuming has on average increased.

 This process was pretty simple, but I’m happy with it and I thought it was worth sharing.
 I plan to continue this strategy until something better comes along.